Curious about wild edible plants but worried about getting it wrong?

-Feeling a pull to reconnect with nature but not sure where to start?
+Want to reconnect with nature but don’t know where to start?

 "What a great antidote to the news...get outside and eat some leaves!"